Cabinet reshuffle: S. Iswaran is new Minister for Communications and Information

 SINGAPORE - As Minister for Trade and Industry (Industry), Mr S. Iswaran launched the "Passion Made Possible" brand last year to promote Singapore for tourism and business purposes.

-Now, he may soon be mulling over ways to promote the Republic and its policies to the public as the new Minister for Communications and Information (MCI) from May 1.
+Now, he may soon be mulling on ways to promote the Republic and its policies to Singaporeans as the new Minister for Communications and Information (MCI) from May 1.

-Mr Iswaran, 55, is taking over from Dr Yaacob Ibrahim - who is retiring - but will continue serving in the Ministry of Trade and Industry (MTI) as Minister-in-charge of Trade Relations.
+Mr Iswaran, 55, is taking over from Dr Yaacob Ibrahim - who is retiring from Cabinet - but will continue serving in the Ministry of Trade and Industry (MTI) as Minister-in-charge of Trade Relations.

 He has been with MTI since 2006, first as Minister of State, then Second Minister in 2011 before becoming one of its two ministers in 2015, alongside the retiring Mr Lim Hng Kiang, 64.